 - Observe and monitor the child's activity

 At Active Minds we believe in making good decisions.
-We encourage, and support good decision making skills through positive reinforcement.
-As educators, our staff has been trained extensively on positive reinforced behavior modification.
+We encourage, and support good decisions making skills through positive reinforcement.
+As educators, our staff has been trained extensively on positive reinforcement behavior modification.
 We support positive behavior by:

 - Focusing on the positive